top of page

 Fresh cheese curds stall at Jean-Talon market, Montréal, Québec • Photography © Bottle and Brush Studio 2019

-Cheese curds, that we call in French “Fromage en grain” (or in slang “fromage en crottes”) are unfinished cheddar curds made from fresh pasteurized milk.
-The moist curdled milk pieces make a funny “squeak squeak” in the mouth and that’s why it’s often called “squeaky cheese”.
+Cheese curds, which we call in French “Fromage en grain” (or in slang “fromage en crottes”), are unfinished cheddar curds made from fresh pasteurized milk.
+The moist, curdled milk pieces make a funny “squeak squeak” in the mouth, and that’s why it’s often called “squeaky cheese”.
 At the end of the 50s, dairy farmers created this product as a solution for selling their excess production milk.
 Since then, anywhere in Québec, you can buy cheese curds.
-They are available fresh on the day in supermarkets, fromageries (cheese shops) and dépanneurs (corner stores).
-It is best at room temperature and after 24h it must be refrigerated.
-It can still be good to eat but then gets very ordinary as the texture becomes different and the squeak effect is lost.
-Fresh cheese curds can be reproduced anywhere else outside Québec but can be commercially challenging when there is poor demand.
-That is mostly due to the fact of the short life of the cheese.
-Cheese curds are an essential element to the traditional Québec Poutine, so this unique dish is the key to their continual production survival and success in the belle province*.
+They are fresh daily in supermarkets, fromageries (cheese shops) and dépanneurs (corner stores).
+It is best at room temperature, and after 24h, it must be refrigerated.
+It can still be good to eat, but then it gets very ordinary as the texture becomes different and the squeak effect is lost.
+Fresh cheese curds can be reproduced anywhere outside Québec but can be commercially challenging when there is poor demand.
+That is primarily due to the short life of the cheese.
+Cheese curds are essential to the traditional Québec Poutine, so this unique dish is the key to their continual production survival and success in the Belle province*.

 Cheese curds on poutine at Fromagerie Victoria, Thetford Mines, Qc • Photography © Bottle and Brush Studio 2019